kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 Only `ContainerResourcePolicy` changes.
 No status, condition, or metric changes: the effective percentiles are fully determined by the spec and the Recommender flags, and the resulting recommendation is already observable in `status.recommendation`.

-Each field is a plain integer percentile (`*int32`, `[1, 100]`) rather than a `resource.Quantity` — it's a unit, not a resource quantity.
-This keeps per-field validation to a simple `Minimum`/`Maximum` on the CRD.
-The Recommender divides the value by 100 to get the `(0, 1]` fraction its estimators use, matching the global flags.
+Each percentile is a plain integer (`int32`, `[1, 100]`) rather than a `resource.Quantity` — it's a unit, not a resource quantity.
+Grouping the three into `ResourcePercentiles` lets the API schema carry the invariants directly: the three are required together (non-pointer fields of an optional struct), bounded by `Minimum`/`Maximum`, and ordered by a CEL rule on the struct.
+The Recommender divides each value by 100 to get the `(0, 1]` fraction its estimators use, matching the global flags.

 ### Why three percentiles per resource